 These findings were further supported by examining human post-mortem spinal cord tissue from people with MND who had kindly donated their tissue.

-“The importance of the axon in motor nerve cells cannot be understated, which led us to focus on the causes of axonal dysfunction.
+“The importance of the axon in motor nerve cells cannot be overstated, which led us to focus on the causes of axonal dysfunction.

 “Our data provide hope that by restoring the cell’s energy source we can protect the axons and their connection to muscle from degeneration.
 Work is now underway to identify existing licensed drugs that can boost mitochondrial function and repair the motor neurons.
 This will then pave the way to test them in clinical trials.”– Dr Arpan Mehta, MRC/MND Association Lady Edith Wolfson Clinical Fellow